First Semester - 18 points

 This course in the applied and clinical aspects of immunology will build on your fundamental knowledge of immunology.
 This paper is ideal if you want to explore and develop your understanding of the immune system, and investigate the application of immunology knowledge at the interface between disease and the host response to disease.

-In these labs, you will work in groups to design and carry out an immunotherapy for melanoma.
-You will design an experimental approach to treat melanoma, prepare the treatment and measure its effectiveness.
+In these labs, you will work in groups to design and carry out experiments to test T cell plasticity.
 Several protocols will be provided to help you.

 Tuesdays and Fridays 1-1.50pm

 Weeks 13-17 (starting April 5), Tuesdays 2-6pm, all day Wednesdays

 Students will also be required to perform lab work on other days.

 Kuby Immunology by Thomas J. Kindt, Barbara A. Osborne, Richard A. Goldsby (6th or 7th Edition)

 Immunobiology: the immune system in health and disease by Janeway C. and Travers P, Blackwell Scientific Publications (8th or 9th Edition)

 Students are encouraged to contact staff by email to make arrangements for a time to discuss course-related matters.

 For more information on this course, please contact Associate Professor Roslyn Kemp.